USING THE POWER OF STORIES TO TRANSFORM THE MEANING OF OUR LIVES

 Each of us has a story about something that’s changed our life, but what changes when we change the story?
+Stories can create a kind of cognitive resonance in our minds.
+They represent our interpretations of meaning such that, in many ways, how we tell our stories has meaning / is the meaning of the story.

 Stories can be powerful.
 Whether they’re personally motivational, politically influential, or just socially entertaining, powerful stories capture our attention.
 They’re like a song we can’t get out of our heads…